 The manufacturers of your devices are unlikely to provide access information to your executor or your heirs (Apple is famously militant about this).

-An important part of your digital asset inventory is, therefore, a list of all the devices you use to access your digital assets, including desktop computers, laptops, tablets, smartphones, e-readers, and so on.
+An important part of your digital asset inventory is, therefore, a list of all the devices you use to access your digital assets.

 Step 2: Securing Your Passwords

-As you inventorize your digital assets and devices, add to each account its password (or passcode or passphrase).
+As you take inventory of your digital assets and devices, include the password to each account (or passcode or passphrase).

-As you inventorize your digital assets, consider logging into every account and changing the password.
+As you take inventory of your digital assets, consider logging into every account and changing the password.
 Not only is changing passwords periodically part of good digital hygiene, changing your passwords when creating your Life File will create a symbolic marker for you.

 How to Generate Passwords

 There are a number of ways to secure your digital assets with passwords.
-The method you choose may depend on the number of digital assets you own or on how simple / complicated you want to get with password management.
-Whichever way you decide to go, consider consulting an estate attorney to ensure the degree of privacy or security you wish to attain, or a digital security expert
+The method you choose may depend on the number of digital assets you own, or on how simple or complicated you want to get with password management.
+Whichever way you decide to go, consider consulting an estate attorney to ensure the degree of privacy or security you wish to attain, or a digital security expert.

-Here we list three methods, in the increasing order of complexity.
+Here are three methods, in increasing order of complexity:

-- If you have a lot of digital assets and a substantial amount stored in balances like bank accounts or copyright: Consider using Electronic Frontier Foundation’s Diceware method to generate a long master passphrase to use with your password management service or your main device.
-Or you may prefer to hire a cyber-security expert to manage your
+- If you have a lot of digital assets and a substantial amount stored in balances like bank accounts or copyrights, consider using Electronic Frontier Foundation’s Diceware method to generate a long master passphrase to use with your password management service on your main device.
+You may prefer to hire a cyber-security expert to manage this.

 Password Management Services